 Australia’s feral cat population is not just the result of people dumping unwanted domestic cats.
 There has been a significant feral cat population throughout Australia since the 1800s.

 It is hard to get an exact number for the population of feral cats in Australia, but the most recent estimates put the population between 2.1 and 6.3 million.
 The population rises and falls depending on rainfall.
-This population is self-sustaining, it does not require ‘top-up’ from domestic cats being released from the wild.
+This population is self-sustaining, it does not require ‘top-up’ from domestic cats being released to the wild.

 We agree that responsible cat ownership (desexing cats, keeping cats safe and inside, etc.) is extremely important for protecting wildlife in urban and rural areas.
 However, it will do very little to control the population of feral cats that exist in remote parts of Australia.